-During the year ended 31 March 2017, the directors of the Company reassessed the recoverable amount of the CGU of securities brokerage and asset management services with reference to the business valuation performed by Roma Appraisals Limited, independent qualified professional valuers and no impairment loss on goodwill associated with the CGU of securities brokerage and asset management business was identified.
-The recoverable amount of goodwill allocated to securities brokerage and asset management business was assessed by reference to value-inuse model which based on a six years cash flow projection (with terminal value) approved by the directors of the Company with a growth rate of 20% for the first year, 20% for the second year, 15% for the third year, 12% for the fourth and 10% for the fifth year and 3% for afterward year in securities brokage services and 5% growth rate per annum in asset management services.
-A discount rate of approximately 16.6% per annum was applied in the value-in-use model when assessing the recoverability of the goodwill.
+During the year ended 31 March 2018, the directors of the Company reassessed the recoverable amount of the CGU of securities brokerage and asset management services with reference to the business valuation performed by Ascent Partners Valuation Services Limited, independent gualified professional valuers and no impairment loss on goodwill associated with the CGU of securities brokerage and asset management business was identified.
+The recoverable amount of goodwill allocated to securities brokerage and asset management business was assessed by reference to value-inuse model which based on a five years cash flow projection (with terminal value) approved by the directors of the Company with a growth rate of 3.08% in securities brokage services and asset management services.
+A discount rate of approximately 12.81% per annum was applied in the value-in-use model when assessing the recoverability of the goodwill.
 There are a number of assumptions and estimates involved in the preparation of the cash flow projection.
 Key assumptions included gross revenue and discount rate which are determined by the management of the Group based on past performance and its expectation for market development.
+The Directors consider the revenue base is small in the year of acquisition for the securities brokerage business, and after taking into account of the synergy effect of additional capital to be injected and the current business connection to the Group, the Directors are confident in achieving the above high growth rate even the existence of current negative market sentiment.
 The Management believes that any reasonably possible change in assumptions would not cause the aggregate recoverable amount to fall below the aggregate carrying amount.
 Gross revenue is referred to budgeted gross revenue from customers and the discount rate used is pre-tax and reflect specific risks relating to the industry.
-No impairment loss was recognised during the year ended 31 March 2017.
+No impairment loss was recognised during the year ended 31 March 2018.